 April Goins, administrative assistant for patient/family support services leads the Adopt-A-Family initiative.
 “She did an excellent job this year,” said Lisa Balster, director of care, patient and family support services at the Pathways of Hope Grief Counseling Center of Ohio’s Hospice of Dayton.
 “This is a huge effort.”

-- News and Updates2020.02.20Renee Sparks Named General Manager and Executive Vice President
+- Hospice of Central Ohio2020.02.20Renee Sparks Named General Manager and Executive Vice President

 - Grief Support2020.02.19Dealing With Grief Ambushes